-Open space and recreation areas in the Subregion can be seen in Figure 14.
+Open space and recreation areas in the Subregion can be seen in Figure 13.
 Acreage of recreation and open space lands within the Subregion is shown in Table 8.
 In total, of the Subregion's 365,000 acres, approximately 199,000 acres (or 55%) are considered open space or recreation land areas.
 A majority of the areas are National Forest Land within the San Gabriel Mountains.

-Land Type Acres

-Developed Urban Park and Recreation Area 3,100 acres

-Open Space Lands (including wetlands and National Forest) 192,000 acres
+Land TypeAcresDeveloped Urban Park and Recreation Area3,100 acresOpen Space Lands (including aquatic habitats and National Forest)192,000 acresGreenways2,100 acresOther/Miscellaneous1,400 acresTotal Area in Subregion198,600 acres

-Greenways 2,100 acres

-Other/Miscellaneous 1,400 acres

-Total Area in Subregion 198,600 acres